fails-components/webtransport/main/readme.md

 ```
 chrome --ignore-certificate-errors-spki-list=FINGERPRINTOFYOURCERTIFICATE --ignore-certificate-errors --v=2 --enable-logging=stderr --origin-to-force-quic-on=192.168.1.50:8080
 ```
 of course, replace IP and fingerprint of your certificate accordingly.
-However, the author never got this to work and is using this without flags, but supplies instead a fingerprint when opening a WebTransport session.
+However, the author never got this to work (except for http/2 websocket support, using only the `--ignore-certificate-errors` flag) and is using this without flags, but supplies instead a fingerprint when opening a WebTransport session.
 (PRs welcome).

 ## Specification divergence